 Principaux dossiers

-• Representing Express Scripts, Inc. in ongoing publicly filed consolidated cases, which involve the application of former Section 199 to domestically produced software.
+- Provided lead support to Express Scripts, Inc. in the ongoing publicly filed consolidated cases, Express Scripts v.
+United States, Nos.
+4:21-cv-00737-HEA (E.D.
+Mo.) and 4:21-cv-00740-HEA, which involves the application of former Section 199 to domestically produced software.

-• Representing CVS in the U.S. District Court for the District of Rhode Island regarding the litigation of the domestic production deduction tax benefit refund claim, valued at more than US$260 million.
+- Representing CVS Health in the U.S. District Court for the District of Rhode Island regarding the high-stakes litigation of the domestic production deduction tax benefit refund claim, valued at more than US$400 million.

 Responsables de la pratique: